OXO Good Grips Compost Bin

 Epica Stainless Steel Compost Bin: If you’re familiar with OXO, then you know that the brand has a pretty distinct aesthetic.
 The soft-touch rubber handles and round-edged, shiny plastic everything would look very much at home in a Danish space station, but will absolutely clash with your Le Creuset collection.
 We loved the OXO compost bin for being so easy to use and clean, but since a compost bin is going to live on the counter full-time, maybe it could look less like a hotel ice bucket?
 Epica’s $45 stainless steel compost bin is minimalist, purportedly odor-proof, and has cool industrial appeal.
 It’s also a little larger at 1.3 gallons.

 Alabama Sawyer Petite Noaway Countertop Compost Bin: Ok, so $150 for a compost bin the size of two grapefruits could be a touch over the top.
 Maybe.
-But in a former life, these beautiful walnut or magnolia wood bins were trees that fell naturally in the Birmingham, Alabama area.
+But in a former life, these beautiful walnut or magnolia wood bins were trees that fell naturally around Birmingham, Alabama.
 The wood was collected by a local master craftsman, and lovingly hand-hewn into functional, sustainable objets d’art.
 While composting is certainly a step in the right direction, the plastic OXO bin doesn’t exactly score high marks in the sustainability department, and isn’t anywhere as close to museum-ready as the Alabama Sawyer designs.

 - Product Name Good Grips Compost Bin